ricpol/pygrister/doc/misc.rst

     >>> # ...Pygrister api calls are now "inside" the session...
     >>> grist.close_session() # close the session
     >>> grist.session         # "session" attribute is now None
+    >>>

-As long as you are in a session, subsequent api calls will re-use the same underlying connection, resulting in much faster interaction.
+As long as you are in a session, all subsequent api calls will re-use the same underlying connection, resulting in much faster interaction.
 From the second api call on, if you inspect the request headers (``grist.req_headers``), you will notice a new ``'Cookie'`` element added by Requests to persist the